 You could also go with a three part set of solutions designed for Grow, Bloom, and Micro stages.
 These will provide the ideal combination of nutrients during each specific stage of growth.
-These types of hydroponic nutrients will come with instructions on how and when they are to be used.
+These types of hydroponic nutrients offer instructions about how and when to use them.

 General Hydroponics Grow and Bloom

 For larger or commercial gardens, powdered hydroponic nutrients tend to be a little more cost effective because you’re paying for a concentrated form without all the additional water and weight that would come with a liquid solution.
 These types of nutrients may not be as convenient as the liquid types but they will have a longer shelf life and will save you money over time.

 In your hydroponic system, your nutrients will need to be replenished every 7-14 days.
 Top up your systems with fresh water daily.
 Keep in mind that as plants consume the water and nutrients, the nutrient strength in the reservoir will fluctuate as well.
 Changing the nutrients more often will ensure your plants are always getting sufficient nutrients and that your solution is at the correct pH level.